I’m constantly growing basil in my own herb gardening adventures as it is my one essential herb for cooking

 Yet a third said it promotes blood circulation so women used it after childbirth to start the flow of milk.

-What Doug knows is that it makes a mean addition to tomato recipes.
+What Doug knows is that it makes a fantastic addition to tomato recipes.
 Toasted tomato sandwiches with a sprig of basil are wonderful.
 Basil added to tomato sauces is like bacon and eggs – they simply go well together.